The Edgeworth Insurance Group

 With the nightly news comes the report on the day's happenings in our national stock markets.
 Every day brings what has happened to America's investments.
 The movement in the market affects more than 50% of America's retirement funds.

-Just suppose for a moment that you had a direct play in the market, let’s pretend that you have the ability only to invest in assets that increase and never participate in a down market, would that be great or what?
-We could think of a solid marketing name for our system, one that would attract many looking for a safer method of investing hard-earned money.
+Just suppose for a moment that you had a direct play in the market; let's pretend that you have the ability only to invest in assets that increase and never participate in a down market, would that be great or what?
+We could think of a solid marketing name for our system, which would attract many looking for a safer method of investing hard-earned money.
 We could call it:

 Gain or Retain.

 Gain or Retain in reality is an actual investment option available to you and others.
 How would you like to have the option of only gaining and never losing money?
-It's not every day that you find the opportunity for potential growth with actual safety in the same financial vehicle.
+It's not every day that you find potential growth opportunities with actual safety in the same financial vehicle.

 A dynamic feature found in Fixed Indexed Annuities is the annual Guarantee Reset.
 Each year, whatever gain you have enjoyed by the anniversary of the annuity is now fully locked in and becomes part of the guaranteed portion of your account.
 Assuming a deposit of $100,000 grows to $104,000 at the end of the first year, that is now your guaranteed minimum.
 Your funds can never be less than the annual reset guarantee.

 Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!